GPSR in 2026: What the General Product Safety Regulation has brought

 1. Obligations of manufacturers

-Manufacturers are responsible for the safety of products from design to marketing.
+Manufacturers are responsible for the safety of products from the design to the placing on the market.
 Their main responsibilities are:

 • Safety assessment: as a manufacturer, you must carry out a risk analysis to ensure that the product does not endanger the health or safety of consumers.

-• Product labelling: You must clearly and legibly mark the product with the manufacturer’s name, brand or other identifying information.
+• Product labelling: You must clearly and legibly label the product with the manufacturer’s name, brand or other identifying information.

 • Safety information: You must provide consumers with instructions, warnings and safety instructions for the product in the language of the country where the product is sold.